Syed-Bilal-Haider-Engineer/Google-reCAPTCHA-And-Google-Oauth2-Example/README.md

    **Testing:**
    - Test the `useForm` hook to ensure it correctly manages form state and handles form submissions.
    - Validate that the hook integrates seamlessly with the reCAPTCHA functionality and other form elements.
+#### 3. Google OAuth2 Integration
+   - This Node.js application features Google OAuth2 authentication, enabling secure user login via Google accounts.
+   - The integration uses Google's OAuth2.0 credentials to authenticate users.
+   - Upon successful login, an index.html page is generated dynamically, displaying user-specific information retrieved from Google's services.
+   - This implementation ensures a seamless and secure authentication process for users, leveraging Google's robust authentication infrastructure.

-By following these steps, you will ensure both a robust Google reCAPTCHA integration and effective form handling using a custom `useForm` hook.
+By following these steps, you will ensure both a robust Google reCAPTCHA integration, Google-Oauth2 and effective form handling using a custom `useForm` hook.
 This approach will enhance your form security and user experience while practicing advanced form management techniques.